Plan9-Archive/plan9ants/doc/them.9gridchan.org/vultr.md

 	hg clone https://bitbucket.org/mycroftiv/plan9ants
 	cd plan9ants

 You probably want to set the rio window to 'scroll' mode.
 Now we will install ANTS.
 The command depends on whether you chose to make a small hjfs partition to allow room for fossil+venti, or will be using hjfs only.
-For a fossil+venti full ANTS system:
+For a fossil+venti full ANTS system (requires the special partitioning during install shown above):

 	build vultrfossil